How about a language learning software that learns you instead of you learning it?

 Sure, finishing a Mango course makes you knowledgeable about the language—not native speaker-fluent, but you’ll be able to navigate a foreign country adeptly—but just don’t expect the course to take you to complete fluency.

 As we’ve been suggesting throughout this post, Mango works best as part of a whole cocktail of books, audiobooks, language courses, and one-on-one tutoring that you should get yourself into.
 Luckily, FluentU does have plenty of content for both intermediate and advanced learners, so that’s also an option.

 So, after all that’s been said and done, was Mango Languages able to deliver on its promise?

 As a product, Mango has a bright future still ahead.
-The Mango staff is continually learning, and they’re learning the right stuff.
-In fact, they’ve recently rebranded this year (2019), bringing in more features and functionalities to their system.
+The Mango staff is continually learning and adapting, bringing in more features and functionalities to their system.
 Awesome!

 Something tells me we haven’t seen the last iteration of this variety of Mango.